 - Services and items identified in Chapter 4 with a footnote (†). - For certain network specialty care, your PCP will need to request that we authorize the referral before you can see the specialty care network provider.
 If we authorize the referral, it will be for a specific treatment plan as explained above (see "Referrals to specialists" for details). - If your network provider decides that you require covered services not available from network providers, he or she will recommend to Medical Group that you be referred to an out-of-network provider inside or outside our service area.
 The appropriate Medical Group designee will authorize the services if he or she determines that the covered services are medically necessary and are not available from a network provider.
 Referrals to out-of-network providers will be for a specific treatment plan, which may include a standing referral if ongoing care is prescribed.
 It specifies the duration of the referral without having to get additional approval from us.
-Please ask your network provider what services have been authorized if you are not certain.
-If the out-of-network specialist wants you to come back for more care, be sure to check if the referral covers the additional care.
+Please ask your network specialist wants you to come back for more care, be sure to check if the referral covers the additional care.
 If it doesn't, please contact your network provider.